tc39/proposal-set-methods/README.md

 # Proposal

-This proposal does not change grammar of language.
+This proposal does not change syntax of language.

 New methods based on set theory are added to `Set.prototype`.